alidehkhodaei/categorized-websites/README.md

 # Categorized Websites (Specially for programmers)
+![A image](https://github.com/alidehkhodaei/categorized-websites/raw/main/image.png)

-I have curated a list of useful websites and categorized them into five different categories.
+I have curated a list of useful websites and categorized them into different categories.
 Please note that I am not responsible for the content of these websites.
 If you know of any other useful websites in these categories, please feel free to contribute!

-![A image](https://github.com/alidehkhodaei/categorized-websites/raw/main/image.png)
+## Categories:
 <ul>
   <li>  <h3> <a href="#Olp">Online learning platforms</a></h3>These websites offer online courses and educational resources in various subjects to help you expand your knowledge and skills.</li>
   <li>  <h3> <a href="#ProgrammingPracticeWebsitesId">Programming Practice</a></h3> These websites offer coding exercises, challenges, and tutorials to help improve your programming skills and prepare you for technical interviews.</li>